Aristt27/EnSciComp-edia/README.md

 This is a repository to build a categorical encyclopedia of all the topics ever taught in Scientific Computings Course.

+Note from the author in portuguese:
+ESCOLHER ESSES FONDS É TIPO FAZER TRABALHO DE APRENDIZADO DE MAQUINA MANUALMENTE (S A D).

 The First Fond:
 - Numerical Methods